kagic/Amalgam/README.md

 * Topaz can fuse again.

 ## Plans
-* Bubbles, allowing users to carry items outside of their inventory and send them to their spawn.
 * Slagnests, air-exposed gem seeds spawn slags at a high rate.
 * Moonstone, a trader gem inspired by Lenhi's OC, with permission.
 * StoKAGIC-style intelligent injectors and gem seeds.